roblatour/esp32PortainerMonitor/README.md

 # ESP32 Portainer Monitor

- - an Arduino sketch to monitor Portainer containers on an inexpensive TFT touch Display
+ An Arduino sketch to monitor Portainer containers on an inexpensive TFT touch Display

  ![photo](https://github.com/user-attachments/assets/4be64526-5373-453e-8021-079206fb6a89)